 1150 N Dearborn Street

 Biggs Mansion is one classy joint and if you have a strong love affair with the cigar you may have already found yourself spending the $75 for a day pass.
-Recently featured on Jerry Seinfeld’s, Comedians in Cars Getting Coffee, the famous cigar lounge hosts a pleased Steve Harvey while discussing the gold flare to the Daniel Marshall.
+Recently featured on Jerry Seinfeld’s, Comedians in Cars Getting Coffee, the famous cigar lounge hosts a pleased Steve Harvey while discussing the gold flare to his Daniel Marshall.
 Steve Harvey calls it “the greatest spot in Chicago”.
 And if you agree, you may just want to spend the $2,500 for your yearly membership.

 Iwan Ries & Co